 Form 3 or High School (Sets As, B, C, and D)

 Our High School guides are for Grades 7 to 10.
-We also include suggested books for use with older students.
+We include suggested books to add for use by older students.

 Why use the same books for different grade levels?